ClaireGMIT/GMIT-Project2019/README.md

 26April2019
     *Basic summary stats program (BasicSummStats.py) and graph program (BasicGraphs.py) joined into one program called "SummaryStatsGraph.py". this is now a program that will take a data set, format data into an array for analysis then perform analysis on the data.
 The output is summary statistics (mean standard, deiation, min/max), histogram and scatterplots for each variable.
     *As per my HIPO plan i have completed one section of my project plan.
 The next step is to repeat the same program but sub divide the output by species.
+    *Began looking at using PANDAs to organise my data into 2D dataframes ie columne containing data and rows containing indexes.
+Having some issues with errors which i'll look into more tomorrow.